ZachB123/LecTrim/README.md

 - calculate the talking speed of the video
 - speed up to a fixed wpm
-- detect and remove ums and long pauses
+- detect and remove ums and long pauses - pass in threshold
-- split up into like little tik toks maybe somehow?
+- split up into like little tik toks maybe somehow? - if pause big enough or like major screen change options
 - add subway surfers on the side